logotie/ExperimentGrammar/README.md

 There's going to be a lot that can be improved on, I'm reading and learning as I am going.

 A language run on the JVM.

+# Goals
+*Get it running basically and generating a form of bytecode using Java.
+*Consume the bytecode using C++ and interpret/compile the program.

 ```
 string a="16"